xcelt/smart-home/README.md

 Other cipher testing included:

-`https://www.boxentriq.com/code-breaking/cipher-identifier`, which could not identify the type of keys used (XXXX)
+`https://www.boxentriq.com/code-breaking/cipher-identifier`, which could not identify the type of keys used (Ahlen, 2023)

 ![boxRSA](./images/boxrsa.png)

 ![boxFERN](./images/boxfern.png)

-Ciphey CLI tool (XXXX, XXXX), which was not able to download:
+Ciphey CLI tool (PyPi, 2021), which was not able to download:

 ![Ciphey1](./images/ciphey1.png)
 ![Ciphey2](./images/ciphey2.png)

-Katana Encryption tool, which was proprietary and required knowledge of the key encryption algorithm type:
+Katana Encryption tool (Foundry, n.d.), which was proprietary and required knowledge of the key encryption algorithm type:

 ![Katana](./images/katana.png)

-`https://gchq.github.io/CyberChef/`, which required knowledge of the key encryption algorithm type.
+`https://gchq.github.io/CyberChef/` (gchq, 2023), which required knowledge of the key encryption algorithm type.

 ![CyberChef](./images/cyberchef.png)